tc39/test262/CONTRIBUTING.md

 #### includes
 `includes: [file-list]`

-This key names a list of helper files that will be included in the test environment prior to running the test.
+This key names a list of files in the `harness/` directory that will be included in the test environment prior to running the test.
 Filenames **must** include the `.js` extension.

-The helper files are found in the `harness/` directory.
-When some code is used repeatedly across a group of tests, a new helper function (or group of helpers) can be defined.
-Helpers increase test complexity, so they should be created and used sparingly.
+When some code is used repeatedly across a group of tests, it may be appropriate to define it in a harness file.
+This practice increase test complexity, so it should be applied sparingly.

 #### author
 `author: [string]`